-In an environment that is extremely bearish when it comes to oil and gas, those seeking out strong Canadian dividend stocks often wonder if there is still opportunities in the sector.
+In an environment that is extremely bearish when it comes buying stocks in the oil and gas sector, those seeking out strong Canadian dividend stocks often wonder if there is still opportunities in the sector.

 The oil and gas sector is one that is often lauded for its high income potential, especially pre-pandemic.
 But, that has changed.
 Junior oil and gas companies along with even some blue-chip majors like Suncor Energy (TSE:SU) have slashed their dividends, and initial capital invested into these companies by Canadians is more than likely gone forever.

 The sector has been dying for the better part of 15 years.
 If you look to the 3 major producers Canadian Natural, Suncor Energy, and Imperial Oil, not one of them has managed to keep its head above water.
 In fact, all 3 are quickly drowning right now.